Uncertainty in Graph Neural Networks: A Survey: Future directions

 \textbf{Identifying fine-grained graph uncertainty.} While current research on graph data has asserted their ability to differentiate between various types and sources of uncertainty (Section \ref{2.2 sources}), only a few efforts have been made to identify and quantify uncertainty tailored specifically for graph components.
 For example, \citep{bojchevski2017deep,liu2022ud} have assumed that heterophily, the conflict between two connected nodes, is correlated with uncertainty in node classification.
 These attempts demonstrate that fine-grained graph uncertainty is essential for downstream tasks.
 Therefore, it is promising to develop other unexplored fine-grained uncertainties that contribute to such specific tasks.
 For instance, researchers might seek to identify specific types of graph distribution shifts, such as shifts in graph node features, labels, and graph structure.
 Decomposing distributional uncertainty at a more granular level could aid in distinguishing and leveraging the corresponding shifts, thereby enhancing OOD detection and generalization.
 Furthermore, different forms of finer-grained graph uncertainty should be comparable in scale.
 By comparing their corresponding uncertainty measures, we can determine whether the distributional uncertainty arising from node feature or graph topology, or the \gnn modeling is dominant.
 This contributes to uncertainty estimation with improved explainability by indicating how each component in graph data, \gnn modeling, and inference process contributes to the final \gnn predictive uncertainty.

 \textbf{Constructing ground-truth datasets and unified evaluation metrics.} The critical unresolved issue of the lack of ground-truth datasets and metrics for evaluation, as discussed in Section \ref{3.4 Model evaluation metrics}, persists.
 While aleatoric and distributional uncertainty can be artificially introduced into synthetic graph data with predefined underlying distributions or generating processes, synthetic data has difficulty in simulating complex real-world scenarios, with diverse and disentangled sources of uncertainty.
 Besides, it is also challenging to obtain ground-truth values for model uncertainty, as it depends on the selection of models.
 On the other hand, though humans could be involved in evaluating ground-truth aleatoric uncertainty for real-world data, biases may still arise due to varying levels of human cognitive abilities.
 Additionally, the lack of unified evaluation metrics for different tasks, such as classification or regression tasks, further complicates the evaluation process.
 Thus, uncertainty across different tasks is not directly comparable.

-However, as a promising direction, it may be feasible to assess whether uncertainty estimation enhances well-defined metrics for the final task rather than directly evaluating the quality of uncertainty estimation itself.
+Currently, a feasible alternative is to assess whether uncertainty estimation enhances well-defined metrics for the final task performance rather than directly evaluating the quality of uncertainty estimation.
+However, there is a gap in understanding whether performance enhancements are solely due to the selection of quantification methods or if they ideally result from an appropriate match between quantification methods and corresponding uncertainty types, where the uncertainty type itself aids the task.
+Bridging this gap still requires further efforts.